eth-sri/soltix/README.md

 instances: instance 1 doing contract seed 1 to 3 and instance 2 doing contract seed 4 to 6.
 Results are stored in DIR, with sub directories for the instances.

+Simple bechmarks on multiple docker instances can be taken by using the script:

+        ./tools/docker-benchmark.sh

 ### Test process

 A large generated or externally supplied contract set can be executed using the